Frequently Asked Questions

 Q: Which micro-SD card size, speed, brands are recommended?

-A: Branded Class 10 cards work great, I've tested a few 8-32GB but no reason why larger would not work.
+A: Branded Class 10 cards work great, I've tested a few 8-32GB, the larger are not supported in the firmware as of version 1.0.116 and older, as they use a different file system, but the board hardware can handle them so they are likely to be supported in the future (more info in this thread).
 Non-branded Class 6 that was previously used in a camera worked reasonably well too, apart from an occasional glitch (perhaps as a block of sectors needs to be erased here and there and it takes longer than expected).
 An older 1GB Class 4 card proved to be too slow.

 Q: It seems it's not included?